Check out the Types of Indoor Plants According to Color Psychology and how they affect your mood, feelings, and emotions!

 Botanical Name: Aglaonema spp.

 This is one of the easiest houseplants to grow, popular for its striking green-red foliage!
-The plant adapts well in any style of home decor and does well under indirect light.
+The plant adapts well to any style of home decor and does well under indirect light.

 Botanical Name: Anthurium andraeanum